mmsoby/adulting/README.md

 ## Overview

-Welcome to the "Adulting" repository!
-This resource is dedicated to everyone embarking on the journey of independent living, especially those moving out of their parents' home for the first time.
-Here, you'll find a meticulously curated list of products and recommendations to set up your new home, home office, and other essential spaces.
+Welcome to the "Adulting" repository.
+This is a practical guide for anyone stepping into independent living, particularly useful for those moving out of their parents' home for the first time.
+It features a carefully selected list of essential products and recommendations for setting up your new home, including a home office and other key areas.

 ## Contents